11 An Introduction to Missing Data

 11.5 Regression imputation

 Regression imputation is half way between mean imputation and multiple imputation.
 In regression imputation we predict what values we expect for anything missing based on the other values of the observation.
-For example, if we know that urban/rural is correlated with race, we might impute a different value for race if we know an observation came from an urban environment vs. rural.
+For example, if, in the nonmissing part of our data, urban/rural is correlated with race, we might impute a different value for race if we know an observation came from an urban environment vs. rural.
 We do this with regression: we fit a model predicting each variable using the others and then use that regression model to predict any missing values.

 We can do this manually, but then it gets very hard when multiple variables are missing for a given observation.
-The mice package is more clever: it does variables one at a time, and the cycles around so everything can get imputed.
+The mice package is more clever: it does variables one at a time, and the cycles around so everything can get imputed using the completed data from earlier iterations.

 11.5.1 Manually